tgamboalsmo/Project4/views/READMEP4.txt

 images
 ------
-1 - pizzeria.jpg - download new 640x480 version and compressed down to 95kb from 2mb.
+1 - pizzeria.jpg - compressed 17kb from 2mb.
+It's a smaller image, but it didn't need
+to be large for this website.

 2 - pizza.png - compressed down to 18kb.